xXAI-botXx/Project-Helper/guides/Git_Helper.md

 Just like Git Bash, Git GUI can be opened by right-clicking directly in the desired folder/Git repository and the looking for a `Open with Git GUI`.
 Alternatively, you can start Git GUI and go to **Open Existing Repository** (on the start screen, you can also create a new repository or clone a repository).<br>
 If you have an repository online on GitHub or GitLab, then click on **Clone Existing Repository**.
 Then choose the source repository (the http or ssh link) and pick the target folder + don't forget to add a folder name (Git GUI will create the folder for you).

 > Important: On the top-left corner there should be the information of the current local branch name.
 Make sure that it is the same branch name, as the one in your GitHub. **You might want to rename your branch (`branch > rename`) from `master` to `main`** as it is for me most of the times.
 Or sometimes want to checkout to another branch (`branch > checkout`). <br>Explanation: Git GUI clones your main branch but renames the local branch to master and when you push, GitHub will create you a new branch with the name master.
-Therefore a simple renaming solves this problem.
+Therefore a simple renaming solves this problem.<br><br>A longtime solution is to open git bash or add a git command vi Git GUI `tools > Add...` and run `git config --global init.defaultBranch main`.

 <br><br>